Dance Away the Winter Blues - January 19

 Congratulations to the UBC Medical Alumni Awards 2025 recipients

-Read more about this year’s UBC Medical Alumni Award recipients and stay tuned for photos from the MAA Awards Ceremony!
+Read more about this year’s UBC Medical Alumni Award recipients and see the photos from the MAA Awards Ceremony!

 Dr. Una Srejic, MD’92